By Paul Spiegelman

 Jack Frank, CHN’s Network Vice President of Business Development, said phone calls had decreased by 22 percent and warm transfers also had experienced significant declines.
 “We had hit the cusp in terms of trying to maintain the appropriate level of staffing and remain cost effective,” he said.
 “Detailed analysis of callers revealed that many sought information from us and then went elsewhere for care.
 We knew if we jettisoned the clinical advice line and focused more on physician referrals and moving toward a customer contact center model, rather than a call center model, we could realize a significant savings in the labor dollars we were spending on the 27 RN call advisors.

-The Plan: In 2002, CHN made the philosophical change to end the consortium that managed the call center and create a contact center that would be a critical component of its overall marketing efforts.
+In 2002, CHN made the philosophical change to end the consortium that managed the call center and create a contact center that would be a critical component of its overall marketing efforts.
 That May, CHN issued a request for proposal for an outside vendor to manage its new vision for a contact center.
 Frank explained that the system was looking for a consultant with whom it could work to redefine its approach to customer relationship management and introduce innovative ways for their customers to access information.
 “We had developed our own applications and we needed to find the right company that shared our vision of redefining customers’ experience in the healthcare environment,” he says.

 CHN developed five primary objectives for selecting a vendor with whom to partner: